Colleen Hartland: State politics

+Hartland stood as an independent candidate affiliated with the then-unregistered Victorian Greens at the 1992 Victorian state election, standing in the district of Footscray.

-Hartland won a seat for the Victorian Greens in the Western Metropolitan Region of the Victorian Legislative Council in the 2006 State election, elected to the final spot, narrowly beating the Labor candidate after a vote recount.
+Hartland won a seat for the Greens in the Western Metropolitan Region of the Victorian Legislative Council in the 2006 State election, elected to the final spot, narrowly beating the Labor candidate after a vote recount.
 She increased her vote from 8.93% in 2006 to 11.66% in the 2010 State Election to hold her seat for another term.

 In the 2014 Victorian State Election, Hartland was re-elected, this time to the fourth position in the Western Metropolitan Region with 9.89% of first preference votes.
 This was despite nearly twice as many candidates contesting the region and both the Labor Party and Liberal Party suffering larger swings against them.

 On 13 June 2017, it was announced in an email to party members that Hartland, and state Greens leader Greg Barber, would not be contesting their Legislative Council seats at the 2018 Victorian state election.
 However, Barber resigned in September 2017, and Hartland resigned on 8 February 2018.